 Note We strongly recommend to not build sub-dialogs with a depth larger than the above since it quickly can become overwhelming to navigate.
 Instead, we recommend splitting large sub-dialogs into separate bot initiatives and using goto (see the next section on Jumping in narrative) to navigate between them.

-The bot turns in your narrative will execute in order, but you can use goto parameter to jump to any part in the narrative.
+The bot initiatives in your narrative will execute in order, but you can use goto parameter to jump to any other bot initiative in the narrative, or in another narrative.

 Conditions are an essential part in making your dialog customized for the user.
 In your narrative, it is common to sometimes skip bot initiatives if some criteria is met.
 One example could be a bot initiative asking a user what color they want for a shirt they are buying.
 You likely only want to ask this question if the user hasn't already said what color he/she prefers, and if he/she actually is interested in buying a shirt.

 Read how to implement conditions on bot turns in Logic docs.

 The third type of bot-turn (aside from reply and request) is a bridge turn which allows you to have a bot-turn immidiatelly following another bot-turn.
 There are many cases where this is preferred: